jlegrand62/timagetk/timagetk/doc/source/index.rst

 Installation
 ************
-There are many different ways to install |name|, and the best way depends on how you want to use it and what you already have installed In order to help you, the :ref:`ref_installation` instructions have been detailed.
+There are many different ways to install |name|, and the best way depends on how you want to use it and what you already have installed.
+In order to help you, the :ref:`ref_installation` instructions have been detailed.

 Licence